Sn$_{0.06}$Cr$_3$Te$_4$: A Skyrmion Superconductor: Abstract

-We find from the DFT calculations that Cr$_3$Te$_4$ is a ferromagnetic metal with an average magnetic moment of 3.32 $\mu_{B}$/Cr.
-With the intercalation of Sn, the metallicity and ferromagnetic nature persists, but the average magnetic moment slightly reduces to 3.29$\mu_{B}$/Cr.
-These values are slightly higher than the experimental findings that 2.56 $\mu_{B}$/Cr for Cr$_3$Te$_4$ and 2.10 $\mu_{B}$/Cr from Sn$_{0.06}$Cr$_{3}$Te$_4$ when measured at 2 K and can be considered as the theoretical upper bound.
-Fig.~\ref{fig5}(c) shows the total density of states (DOS) plotted for the pure Cr$_3$Te$_4$ and 6\% Sn intercalated Cr$_3$Te$_4$.
-We observe that the density of states (DOS) of Sn$_{0.06}$Cr$_3$Te$_4$ near the Fermi level significantly enhances compared to the DOS of Cr$_3$Te$_4$.
-This behaviour is consistent with the experimental realization of enhanced charge carrier density with Sn intercalation.
-Moreover, the calculated Fermi energy $E_F$=9.4650 eV of Cr$_3$Te$_4$ increases to 10.9425 eV by Sn intercalation.
-That means, the Fermi energy is shifted by about 1.5 eV towards higher kinetic energy, suggesting significant change in the low-energy electronic structure of Cr$_3$Te$_4$ with Sn intercalation.
-We also performed DFT+U calculations~\cite{PhysRevB.52.R5467} for different values of U ranging up to U=0.5 eV [see Fig. S4 in the supplemental information].
-Interestingly, for all values of U up to 0.5 eV the calculations show enhanced DOS near the Fermi energy in Sn$_{0.06}$Cr$_3$Te$_4$ compared to the parent Cr$_3$Te$_4$.
+$\textit{\textbf{Electronic Band Structure:-}}$ Our experimental results of increased charge carrier density with Sn intercalation are qualitatively supported by the density functional theory (DFT) calculations.
+For the DFT calculations, we considered the conventional unit cell of Cr$_3$Te$_4$, consisting of 6 Cr atoms (2 Cr1-type and 4 Cr2-type) and 8 Te atoms per unit cell as shown in Fig.~\ref{fig5}(a).
+For the Sn intercalated Cr$_3$Te$_4$, we considered one Sn atom per primitive unit cell [see Fig.~\ref{fig5}(b)].
+From the DFT calculations, we find that Cr$_3$Te$_4$ is a ferromagnetic metal with an average magnetic moment of 3.32 $\mu_{B}$/Cr.
+With the intercalation of Sn, the metallicity and ferromagnetic nature persist, but the average magnetic moment slightly reduces to 3.29$\mu_{B}$/Cr.
+These values are slightly higher than the experimental values of 2.56 $\mu_{B}$/Cr for Cr$_3$Te$_4$~\cite{Yamaguchi1972, Wang2022} and 2.10 $\mu_{B}$/Cr for Sn$_{0.06}$Cr$_{3}$Te$_4$ when measured at 2 K. Fig.~\ref{fig5}(d) shows the total density of states (DOS) plotted for Cr$_3$Te$_4$ and 6\% Sn intercalated Cr$_3$Te$_4$.
+We observe that the density of states (DOS) of Sn$_{0.06}$Cr$_3$Te$_4$, near the Fermi level, are significantly increased compared to the DOS of Cr$_3$Te$_4$.
+This behaviour is consistent with the experimental observation of enhanced charge carrier density with Sn intercalation.
+Moreover, the calculated Fermi energy of $E_F = 9.4650$ eV for Cr$_3$Te$_4$ increases to 10.9425 eV by the Sn intercalation.
+That means, the Fermi energy is shifted by about 1.5 eV towards the higher kinetic energy due to a significant change in the low-energy electronic structure of Cr$_3$Te$_4$ with the Sn intercalation.
+We also performed DFT+U calculations~\cite{PhysRevB.52.R5467} for different values of $U$ ranging up to $U = 3$ eV [see Fig. S4 in the supplemental information].
+Interestingly, for all the values of $U$ up to 1 eV, the calculations show enhanced DOS near the Fermi energy in Sn$_{0.06}$Cr$_3$Te$_4$ compared to Cr$_3$Te$_4$ [see Fig. S5 in the supplemental information].
+However, for $U = 2$ eV and higher we do not find a significant difference in the DOS near $E_F$ between Sn$_{0.06}$Cr$_3$Te$_4$ and Cr$_3$Te$_4$.